| | | | | | | |

 For men:

-The key is to find quick-drying, moisture-wicking underwear that is also close in style to what you are used to wearing.
+The key is to find quick-drying, moisture-wicking underwear that is close to the style that you are used to wearing.
 If you are comfortable hiking in boxer briefs, don’t suddenly switch to briefs for the Camino.

-Here are a few pairs of men’s underwear with the right quick-drying, moisture-wicking, chafe-resisting qualities that you want.
-You’ll want to pack two to three pairs:
+Here are a few pairs of men’s underwear with the right quick-drying, moisture-wicking, chafe-resisting qualities that you want:

-A hat or buff are a must for your Camino de Santiago packing list
+A hat or buff is a must for your Camino de Santiago packing list

-I say they are a must, but I admit that I didn’t wear either.
-A hat is a really good way to protect yourself from the sun and, if I wore one, I may have been able to skip the extra face lotion with sunblock that I had to carry.
-Hats just drive me nuts.
-But most people do wear one.
+I say they are a must, but I admit that I didn’t wear either on my first pilgrimage.
+A hat is a really good way to protect yourself from the sun, and if I wore one, I may have been able to skip the extra face lotion with sunblock that I had to carry.
+Hats just drive me nuts because of my thick hair, but most people do carry a hat.

-I also did not walk with a buff and I do regret that.
-Lizz wore hers almost every day either around her neck or on her head to protect against sun and dripping sweat.
+I did carry a buff on my second pilgrimage, and I wore it when I was really sweaty or to ward against bugs.
+Lizz carried two and wore one almost every day, either around her neck or on her head, to protect against the sun and dripping sweat.

 Teamwork on the Camino de Santiago